getdocsy/docs/docs/getting-started/quickstart.md

 Docsy suggests changes to the documentation based on the changes in your source code.

-By default, Docsy will compare the current branch with the default branch and suggest changes to the documentation based on the differences.
+By default, Docsy compares the current branch with the default branch and suggests changes to the documentation based on the differences.

 You can also specify a single commit via the `--commit` flag: